poeml/mirrorbrain/docs/installation/debian.rst

 Edit host-based authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Add line ``local mirrorbrain mirrorbrain trust`` to the end of
+Add line ``local mirrorbrain mirrorbrain 127.0.0.1/32 md5`` to the end of
 :file:`pg_hba.conf`, which is to be found here::

   sudo vim /etc/postgresql/8.3/main/pg_hba.conf

-FIXME: should not be trust on production machine

 Start the PostgreSQL server::